dabln/Sparkify/README.md

 `sparkify_app` contains the web application.

 ## Discussion of approach
 For the Churn analysis please refer to the Jupyter notebook in `analysis`.
-To reduce runtime only two algorithms and a subset of the data is considered.
+To reduce the runtime only two algorithms and a subset of the data is considered.

 The Sparkify app gives an overview when a customer service agent starts the application.
 When handling a customer issue he finds customer specific information, including the customers __likelihood to cancel the service__ (churn), by entering the customer number.